-After two hundred and forty nine talks and interviews, sixty four films plus numerous walks, dramatic presentations, birthday toasts, dinners and much, much socialising, the Graham Greene International Festival in Berkhamsted is still going strong.
-And this year’s festival, which takes place 3-8 October 2024, will be the 25th – a Silver Anniversary of gatherings which reflects so well on the continuing dedication of the organisers and, of course, the lasting worldwide popularity of the author himself.
+After two hundred and forty-nine talks and interviews, sixty-four films plus numerous walks, dramatic presentations, birthday toasts, dinners and much, much socialising, the Graham Greene International Festival in Berkhamsted is still going strong.
+And this year’s festival, which takes place this October, will be the 25th – a Silver anniversary of gatherings which reflects so well on the continuing dedication of the organisers and, of course, the lasting worldwide popularity of the author himself.

-Very many writers, academics, celebrities, journalists and especially those who knew Greene personally have shared their memories, theories and knowledge in the various venues around the town but principally the historic Deans Hall, Berkhamsted Town Hall and the school’s Sixth Form Centre.
+Very many writers, academics, celebrities, journalists and especially those who knew Greene personally have shared their memories, theories and knowledge in the various venues around the town but principally the historic Deans’ Hall of Berkhamsted School, Berkhamsted Town Hall and the school’s Sixth Form Centre.
 There are too many to describe individually but below is a selection of the people and events which have been presented over the years.

 The first film to be shown, at the inaugural festival in 1998 was – you guessed it – The Third Man.